liamw1/oxibooru/doc/BENCHMARKS.md

 # Benchmarks

 These benchmarks are meant to give a rough idea of the relative speed differences between szurubooru and oxibooru for various operations.
-My mythodology here is very crude (often just taking a few measurements) and there's a lot of external factors that could affect the results, so take them with a grain of salt.
+My methodology here is very crude (often just taking a few measurements) and there's a lot of external factors that could affect the results, so take them with a grain of salt.

 These benchmarks were performed on the same database consisting of about 125k images and 25k tags.
 Everything is containerized with Docker and all requests are made anonymously, so time to authenticate isn't included.